Eagle-One-Development/Asset-Packer/README.md

 2. Make sure your vmap and compiled vpk are in the same directory.
 3. Select your vmap, asset directory and sbox directory in the boxes above.
 4. Click pack.
 The found and packed assets will be listed below.

+In case you don't want to have your content packed, just check the box and it will instead appear in a folder called yourMap_content.

 For any additional help, contact `Josh Wilson#9332` or `DoctorGurke#0007` on discord or make an issue on the Github.